ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 While function composition is a powerful tool for crafting clean, reusable logic, as workflows grow more intricate, even the best compositions can become tangled.
 Like unpacking nested Russian dolls 🪆, navigating deeply composed functions can obscure the bigger picture.

+While function composition is a powerful tool, as workflows grow in complexity, even the best compositions can become tangled.
+Like unpacking nested Russian dolls 🪆, deeply composed functions can obscure intent, making the overall flow difficult to follow.

-Pipelines take abstraction to the next level by embracing linear, step-by-step workflows.
-Think of them as a streamlined form of function composition, perfect for processes that naturally follow a sequence.
-By chaining functions into a smooth, logical flow, pipelines match the way we reason about tasks—making each step crystal clear and easier to follow.
-They truly shine when clarity and the order of operations matter most.
+Pipelines elevate abstraction by adopting linear, step-by-step workflows.
+Think of them as a streamlined extension of function composition, perfectly suited for processes that follow a natural sequence.
+By chaining functions into a smooth, logical progression, pipelines mirror the way we reason about tasks—making each step clear and intuitive.
+They truly excel when clarity and the order of operations take priority.

 Many modern JavaScript frameworks and libraries (hello, functional programming enthusiasts! 👋) offer pipeline utilities, but building your own is surprisingly simple—and offers valuable insights into the mechanics of chaining transformations.
 Here’s a basic implementation of a `pipe` function:
 ```typescript